shinspiegel/deno_playground/rest_postgress/readme.md

-# Deno API with mongoDB
+# Deno API with Postgress

-This a practice project to create a integration between mongodb and Deno application using OAK framework.
+This a practice project to create a integration between postgress and Deno application using OAK framework.
 This is a very simple yet very surprising application.

 Before running this application, create a SECRET.ts file on the root on this applications following the exemple: